Kerrison History, Family Crest & Coats of Arms

 Kerrison Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Kerrison are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Kerrison include Gear, Gayre, Gyre, Garrison, McGair, Kerrison and many more.

-Early Notables of the Kerrison family (pre 1700)
+Early Notables of the Kerrison family

-PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Kerrison Notables in all our PDF Extended History products and printed products wherever possible.

 of convicts, tradespeople and early settlers.
 Early immigrants include:

 Kerrison Settlers in Australia in the 19th Century